LowLevelCodingCH/pyOS/README.md

-cant be openned in the python terminal can be used in visual code studio though
+pyOS

 Patched by llcch

+pyOS verisons 1.8 and later need to be put in an usb drive and make sure the drive letter is D